-The Telnet service is not often installed on workstations.
+The Telnet service is installed on servers by default.
 It is used for remote management of network devices, and offers a command-shell based form of network access to a computer.
 This is all well and good, but the traffic transferred by Telnet is not protected or encrypted in any way.
 If this is a requirement, take the time to look into a Secure Shell (SSH) remote management solution to fulfill your needs in a more secure manner.
 It is well worth the time and expense.